philiprami/NFL_play_predictor/README.md

 One of the advantages of using tree based models are identifiable feature importances.
 After model evaluation, the fundamentals of football proved to be the most important features.

 #### Formation
+70% of plays run from the shotgun formation are pass plays.
+Plays run from under center tend to be more evenly distributed.
 <p align="center"><img src="https://github.com/philiprami/NFL_play_predictor/blob/master/img/formation.png" height="400"></p>

 #### Down and Distance
+The down and the amount of yards until the next first down are both positively correlated to pass attempts.
+In the last 5 years, plays run on third down -with at least 3 yards to go- are 80% pass attempts.
 <p align="center"><img src="https://github.com/philiprami/NFL_play_predictor/blob/master/img/downanddistance.png" height="400"></p>

 #### Time left in half
+One of the most important features is how much time is left in each half of a given game.
+Quarters 1 and 3 tend to be conservative (teams run the ball more), whereas quarters 2 and 4 are pass heavy.
+The most interesting part of this graphic is the observable dip of pass plays right after the start of overtime.
+The very conservative play calling in this time period indicates that teams are trying not to lose!
 <p align="center"><img src="https://github.com/philiprami/NFL_play_predictor/blob/master/img/time_series.png" height="400"></p>

 ### Tech Used